-Drones Offer Solutions to Hurricane Problems
+How Drones Offer Solutions To Tough Hurricane Problems

 With hurricanes pounding the coast, officials are looking for innovative ways to help those affected.
 To that end, drones are being utilized for several key pieces of disaster response and recovery.
 Drones fit into a variety of roles when it comes to disaster management and recovery, and are helping lead the way in modernizing how we deal with hurricanes.